Kong/insomnia-docs/docs/insomnia/install.md

 sudo apt-get install insomnia
 </code></pre>

-You can also download the <a href="https://download.konghq.com/insomnia-ubuntu/">latest Debian package</a>.
+You can also download the older <a href="https://cloudsmith.io/~kong/repos/insomnia-legacy">year-versioned Debian packages</a> or the <a href="https://cloudsmith.io/~kong/repos/insomnia">latest Debian packages</a> directly from our package hosting.
 <br/><br/>
 <h3>Snap</h3>